-Two children critically hurt in Hickory Hill shooting
+Six-year-old dead after a double shooting in Hickory Hill

-MEMPHIS, Tenn. — Two children are in critical condition after a shooting in Hickory Hill.
+MEMPHIS, Tenn. — One child is dead and another badly injured after a double shooting in Hickory Hill on Monday night.

-Memphis Police said the shooting happened at a home on Kirby Mills Cove just before 9 p.m., and the victims were taken to Le Bonheur Children’s Hospital.
+Memphis Police confirmed Tuesday the 6-year-old girl died after being taken to the hospital.
+Investigators said the 6-year-old and a 16-year-old boy were shot at a home on Kirby Mills Cove just before 9 p.m.
+Monday, and both were rushed to Le Bonheur Children's Hospital.

-Police said one victim is a boy, and the other is a girl.
+Authorities said they do not have any suspect information, but this appears to be a drive-by shooting.

+WREG's Melissa Moon was told by the children's aunt Tuesday that the children did not survive their injuries.
+But several hours later, she said they were still alive.
+Police later confirmed the 6-year-old's passing.

 This is the second time in two days where a child was the victim of a shooting in Memphis.
 Ten-year-old Jadon Knox was shot and killed Sunday night in Orange Mound while playing in his front yard.